 Please call 541 826-9939 or email us at firstname.lastname@example.org with any questions or concerns you may have regarding donations.
 Thank you for your consideration and support.

-The Cemetery Sexton and the City of Jacksonville are responsible for the overall care of the roadways and the grounds within the City Section, and do their very best to maintain other sections of the cemetery.
+The Cemetery Sexton and the City of Jacksonville are responsible for the overall care of the roadways throughout the cemetery, the grounds within the City Section and do their very best to maintain other sections of the cemetery.
 Their efforts are greatly supported by volunteers and the Friends of Jacksonville's Historic Cemetery.
-We host three Clean-up Days a year to keep the grounds neat and safe for all who visit, as well as city workers and volunteers.
+We host Community Clean-up Days to keep the grounds neat and safe for all who visit, as well as for city workers and volunteers.
 In between the major clean-up days, smaller mini clean-ups are carried out on a regular basis and throughout the year.
+Our Adopt-A-Block program which began in March 2021, has been a tremendous help in providing additional care for the grounds and burial sites.

 Trained volunteers continue to restore and preserve grave markers, curbing, fencing, and decorative urns and bollards.
-Additionally, volunteers clean markers in order to make them easier to read and more important, to preserve them for future generations.
+Additionally, volunteer's clean markers in order to make them easier to read and more important, to preserve them for future generations.
+See the About and Our Volunteers pages on this web site for details.